SpamixOfficial/blutils/README.md

 Blutils aims to improve the experience of your system with lightwheight, :sparkles:fast:sparkles: and good looking visuals.

-Except just being amazing, Blutils also strives to be compatible with existing GNU coreutils.
+Except just being amazing, Blutils also strives to be *mostly* compatible with existing GNU coreutils (see [a](#Compatibility)).
 This means that Blutils brings QOL-features while feeling somewhat familiar!

 NOTE: Blutils is compatible in almost every way, except SELinux and SMACK functionality.